 Teflon is really cool: Nothing will stick to it.
 It’s the slipperiest, slickest, most friction-free stuff around.
 The stickiest, messiest, gooiest mess slides right off.
 Teflon is used in industry whenever friction simply won’t do.
-Because nothing sticks to it, it’s applications seem endless.
+Because nothing sticks to it, its applications seem endless.
 In the pantheon of chemically engineered gods, Teflon stands near Zeus.

-But few Americans know the extent of his amazing and bizarre history: Within the space of a single lifetime, he was the pampered son of a German Baron; the Director of the Nazi’s Peenemunde rocket development site; the father of the infamous Nazi V2 ballistic missile; a “Colonel” in the SS; a recipient of the Fuehrer’s “Knight’s Cross” medal for service to the Reich; then, after choosing the United States over the Soviet Union at the end of the European war, a key player in the U.S. Army’s own ballistic missile program; a senior NASA administrator; an influential congressional lobbyist; a public face of the U.S. manned spaceflight program; a guest on Walt Disney’s television programs; and the father of the Saturn V rocket (which made the Apollo program possible and made it possible to put men on the moon).
-And, if Neufeld is correct, Von Braun was within days of receiving the Congressional Medal of Honor from the President before someone figured out that he had been personally decorated by Hitler!
-As Tom Lehrer famously sang, “Nazi Schmazi, says Werner Von Braun.”
+But few Americans know the extent of his amazing and bizarre history: He was the pampered son of a German baron, the director of the Nazi Peenemunde rocket development site, the man behind the infamous Nazi V-2 ballistic missile, a “colonel” in the SS, and a recipient of the Fuehrer’s Knight’s Cross medal.
+After choosing the United States over the Soviet Union at the end of the European war, von Braun was a key player in the U.S. Army’s own ballistic missile program, a senior NASA administrator, an influential congressional lobbyist, a public face of the U.S. manned spaceflight program, a guest on Walt Disney’s television programs, and the father of the Saturn V rocket (which made possible the Apollo program and moon landing).
+If Neufeld is correct, von Braun was within days of receiving the Congressional Medal of Honor from the president before someone figured out that he had been personally decorated by Hitler!
+As Tom Lehrer famously sang, “Nazi schmazi, says Wernher von Braun.”

-Teflon is thriving: Goldman Sachs will survive Congressional hearings and hundreds of millions in fines.
+Teflon is thriving: Goldman Sachs will survive congressional hearings and hundreds of millions in fines.
 Sarah Palin abdicated the governorship of Alaska in order to free up time for speaking tours and book publishing.
 Michael Jordan’s gambling?
 Bill Clinton’s perjury?
 Teflon people, truly non-stick humans.

 But what of our public pension funds?
 If only Tom Lehrer were here: “Fiduciary, schmiduciary,” he would sing.
 Remember Peter Sellers in Dr. Strangelove?
 If one can learn to love the bomb, one can certainly learn to love huge deficits and the taxes we will have to pay to reinflate them.
-Real teflon is amazing stuff.
-It is so slippery it can help wash away the responsibility for the V2 ballistic missile.
+Real Teflon is amazing stuff.
+It is so slippery it can let the responsibility for the V-2 missile slip off.
 In the words of comedian Mort Sahl: “I aim for the stars …but sometimes I hit London.”

-Eric Wanger, JD, CFA
+Eric D. Wanger, JD, CFA,